bollu/bollu.github.io/README.md

 - [Reference: This week's finds 184 by baez](https://math.ucr.edu/home/baez/week184.html)

-# McKay's proof of Cauchy's theorem for groups [WIP]
+# McKay's proof of Cauchy's theorem for groups [TODO]

 - In a group, if $gh = 1$ then $hg = 1$.
 Prove this by writing $hg = hg (h h^{-1}) = h(gh)h^{-1} = h \cdot 1 \cdot h^{-1} = 1$.
 - We can interpret this as follows: in the multiplication table of a group, firstly, each row contains exactly one $1$.